Walking to Infinity Along Some Number Theory sequences: Modeling square-free walks

 In other words, $\big(P_{k}\big)_{k \ge 1}$ is an increasing sequence.
-By the monotone convergence theorem, we get that there exists $ l \in [0, 1/2]$ such that
+By the Monotone Convergence Theorem \cite[Theorem 2.4.2]{Abb}, we get that there exists $ l \in [0, 0.5]$ such that

-Sending $k \to \infty$ in $\eqref{eq:sq-free_prob},$ we get that
+Sending $k \to \infty$ in $\eqref{eq:sq-free_prob}$, we get that

-Using Mathematica, we see that the only rational root in the range $[0,1/2]$ is \be l \ \approx \ 8.5950\times10^5. \ee The limit of $P_k$, or $l$, stands for the probability that, starting at some fixed number $x$, there is a bounded limit $N$, which can be very large, that no square-free walk can exceed length $N$.
-That is, if the limit of $P_k$ is as small as $8.5950\times10^5$, it implies the following theorem.
+Using Mathematica, we see that the only rational root in the range $[0,0.5]$ is \be l \ \approx \ 8.59502\times10^{-5}. \ee The limit $l$ stands for the probability that, starting at some fixed number $x$, there is a bounded limit $N$, which can be very large, such that no square-free walk can exceed length~$N$.
+That is, if the limit of $P_k$ is as small as $8.59502\times10^{-5}$, it implies the following theorem.

-\begin{thm} Given we append one digit at a time, the probability that there is an infinite random square-free walk from any starting point is as least $1-l \approx 0.99991$.
-In other words, almost always there is such a walk from any starting point.\end{thm}
+\begin{thm} Given we append one digit at a time, the theoretical probability that there is an infinite random square-free walk from any starting point is as least $1-l \approx 0.99991$.
+In other words, there is such a walk from almost any starting point.\end{thm}

-\begin{rek} While this implies with high probability that we can always walk to infinity on square-free numbers, there exist square-free numbers such that you cannot.
-For example, $231546210170694222$ is a square-free number, but if we append any digit to the right we get a non-square-free number.
+\begin{rek} Although Theorem \ref{thm:highprobSF} suggests that stochastically, the probability of walking to infinity on square-free numbers is high, there exist square-free numbers that can't be extended.
+For example, $231546210170694222$ is a square-free number, such that if we append any digit to the right we get a non-square-free number.
 In particular, if we delete any number of digits to the right we get a square-free number as well, so this proves we can reach a stopping point when starting with $2$ and append digits to the right randomly.
-Furthermore, our example implies that the walk is not constructive, i.e., if we start with a square-free walk and append a digit at random that yields a new square-free number, we might reach a point where we couldn't move forward. \end{rek}
+Furthermore, our example implies that the walk is not constructive, i.e., if we start with a square-free walk and append a digit at random that yields a new square-free number, we may reach a point where we could not move forward. \end{rek}